Riga

-Riga was founded in 1201 and is a former Hanseatic League member.
+Riga was founded in 1201, and is a former Hanseatic League member.
 Riga's historical centre is a UNESCO World Heritage Site, noted for its Art Nouveau/Jugendstil architecture and 19th century wooden architecture.
 Riga was the European Capital of Culture in 2014, along with Umeå in Sweden.
-Riga hosted the 2006 NATO Summit, the Eurovision Song Contest 2003, the 2006 IIHF Men's World Ice Hockey Championships, 2013 World Women's Curling Championship and the 2021 IIHF World Championship.
+Riga hosted the 2006 NATO Summit, the Eurovision Song Contest 2003, the 2013 World Women's Curling Championship, and the IIHF Men's World Ice Hockey Championships in 2006, 2021, and 2023.
 It is home to the European Union's office of European Regulators for Electronic Communications (BEREC).
-In 2017, it was named the European Region of Gastronomy.
+In 2017, it was named as the European Region of Gastronomy.

-In 2016, Riga received over 1.4 million visitors.
-The city is served by Riga International Airport, the largest and busiest airport in the Baltic states.
-Riga is a member of Eurocities, the Union of the Baltic Cities (UBC) and Union of Capitals of the European Union (UCEU).
+In 2019, Riga received over 1.4 million foreign visitors.
+The city is served by Riga International Airport, the largest and busiest airport in the Baltic States.
+Riga is a member of Eurocities, the Union of the Baltic Cities (UBC), and Union of Capitals of the European Union (UCEU).

 Etymology

-There are numerous and speculative theories for the origin of the name Riga:
+The precise origin of the name is unknown; however, there are numerous and speculative theories for the origin of the name Riga: